hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

   }

-This is an optional field, if the value is not provided, then the ``claims_namespace`` value is used to get the name of the claims field among the top-level keys.
+This is an optional field.
+If the value is not provided, then the ``claims_namespace`` value is used to get the name of the claims field among the top-level keys.

 Rotating JWKs